vitessio/website/content/en/docs/user-guides/move-tables.md

 In this scenario, we are going to split the `commerce` keyspace into `commerce` and `customer` keyspaces.
 The tables `Customer` and `COrder` will be moved into the newly created keyspace, and the `Product` table will remain in the `commerce` keyspace.
 This operation is online, which means that it does not block either read or write operations to the tables, __except__ for a small window during the final cut-over.

-We could have equally decided to keep the `Customer` and `COrder` tables in the `commerce` keyspace, and created a new keyspace to move our `Product` table into.
-Which makes more sense often depends on the specifics of your environment.
-If the `Product` table is much larger, it will take more time to move, but in doing so you might also be able to migrate to newer hardware which has more headroom before you need to perform additional operations such as sharding.
-Similarly, if the `Customer` and `COrder` tables are updated at a more frequent rate, then this could also increase the move time.

-### Impact to Production Traffic

-Another consideration in planning which tables to move is the modification rate.
-Internally a MoveTables operation is comprised of both a table copy and a subscription to all changes made to the table.
-Vitess uses batching to improve the performance of both table copying and applying subscription changes, but you should expect that tables with lighter modification rates to move faster.

-During the active move process, data is copied from replicas instead of the master server.
-This helps ensure minimal production traffic impact.

-During the `SwitchWrites` phase of the MoveTables operation, Vitess may be briefly unavailable.
-This unavailability is usually a few seconds, but will be higher in the event that your system has a high replication delay.

 ## Create new tablets

 The first step in our MoveTables operation is to deploy new tablets for our `customer` keyspace.
 By convention, we are going to use the UIDs 200-202 as the `commerce` keyspace previously used `100-102`.
 Once the tablets have started, we can `-force` the first tablet to be the master: